esphome/esphome-docs/components/canbus.rst

 -------------------

 The ESP32 has an integrated CAN controller and therefore doesn't need an external controller necessarily.
-You only need to specify the RX and TX pins which can be every GPIO.
+You only need to specify the RX and TX pins.
+Any GPIO will work.

 .. code-block:: yaml